-Open Enrollment and Within District Transfers
+Open Enrollment

 As a resident of Des Moines and Iowa, you have several open enrollment options for your child.
-Your child may attend the neighborhood school, attend another school within the district (Within District Open Enrollment), or seek to attend school in another district (Open Enrollment).
+Your child may attend the neighborhood school, attend another school within the district (Within District Open Enrollment), or seek to attend school in another district (Between District Open Enrollment).
 Parents seeking to open enroll their student to a school other than their neighborhood school must complete an application form.
 Approvals are not automatic, and some restrictions may apply.
-The District may reject a within-district application if space is not available.
+The District may reject a within-district application if the number of students in that grade level is too high.